Wanda Young: Life after the Marvelettes

-Young was involved with many years of substance abuse and alcoholism following the Marvelettes' departure, largely due to witnessing the shooting death of her sister at the Young family's Inkster residence.
-She also separated from her husband and lost custody of their children.
-She re-emerged in 1989 after accepting an offer from Motorcity Records' Ian Levine to record new songs and revised versions of her classics with the Marvelettes.
+After leaving the Marvelettes, Young, for many years, suffered from substance abuse and alcoholism.
+This was largely due to the shooting death of her sister at the Young family's Inkster residence and that her brother was injured in a shooting accident.
+Also, she separated from her husband and lost custody of their children.
+In 1989, she re-emerged after accepting an offer from Motorcity Records' Ian Levine to record new songs and revised versions of her classics with the Marvelettes.
 Levine had invited a number of former Motown artists, one of whom reported that she looked like a "decrepit mess".
-Another former Motown Artist, Kim Weston, encouraged her and helped rise above her problems to make her comeback.
-She made a brief return to performing in the early 1990s but without Marvelettes members Gladys Horton and Katherine Anderson.
-Katherine retired from show business after the Marvelettes' breakup though both Horton and Young collaborated on a Marvelettes recording for Motorcity Records.
+Another former Motown artist, Kim Weston, encouraged her and helped rise above her problems to make her comeback.
+She made a brief return to performing in the early 1990s, with Gladys Horton and without Katherine Anderson.
+Anderson retired from show business after the Marvelettes' breakup though both Horton and Young collaborated on a Marvelettes recording for Motorcity Records.
 They released an album called The Marvelettes Now!, the artwork of which was modeled after their pink, 1967 album, and featured both Young and Horton on the cover.

-In 2002, Kanye West sampled Young's version of the Miracles' "After All" for Jay-Z's rap duet, "Poppin' Tags" from The Blueprint 2: The Gift and the Curse album, which featured Killer Mike, Big Boi and Twista.
 The Marvelettes were nominated for induction into the Rock & Roll Hall Of Fame in 2013 and again in 2015.

 Personal life and death

-On June 3, 1962, Wanda's first of four children, Meta (Young) Ventress, was born (Florence Ballard of The Supremes substituted her in the Marvelettes during this period).
-On December 18, 1963, Young married her longtime boyfriend Bobby Rogers, a member of the Miracles, in Detroit and became known professionally as Wanda Rogers'.
+On June 3, 1962, Wanda's first of four children, Meta (Young) Ventress, was born (Florence Ballard of the Supremes substituted for her in the Marvelettes during this period).
+On December 18, 1963, Young married her longtime boyfriend Bobby Rogers, a member of the Miracles, in Detroit and became known professionally as Wanda Rogers.
 The union produced two children; son Robert III and daughter Bobbae.
 Wanda and Bobby divorced in 1975 after 12 years of marriage.

-On February 17, 2015, Young's biological daughter Miracle Rogers, adopted and raised by an aunt, was murdered with a friend in Inkster, Michigan.
+On February 17, 2015, Young's biological daughter Miracle Rogers, adopted and raised by a sister of Young, was murdered with a friend in Inkster, Michigan.
 Rogers was born on August 27, 1982, seven years after Young and Miracles' singer Bobby Rogers got divorced.
-Although her paternity is unknown, she received the singer's last name and was named after his group, the Miracles, even though he was already remarried by the time she was conceived.
+Although her paternity is unknown, she received Rogers' last name, even though he was remarried by the time she was conceived.

 In her later years, Young resided in Inkster, Romulus, Redford, and the Brightmoor section of Detroit.
 She died from chronic obstructive pulmonary disease in Garden City, Michigan on December 15, 2021, at the age of 78.